KaisoX24/GEMINI-BASED-AI/README.md

 ## 🧠 Credits

-Developed by Pramit Acharjya and Indudip Biswas.
+Developed by Pramit Acharjya, Indudip Biswas, and Roshni Dutta .

 ---